 3. Sound Mind

+CONCLUSION

 INTRODUCTION

 I have several reasons for sharing this lecture.
 It is my prayer that the Holy Spirit would encourage all of us, but I pray also that we would be instructed in the things of the Word of God.
 The Bible has much to say in the way of Biblical instruction to godly leadership.
 But I realize also that the family of God needs to be encouraged.
-So I am going to talk about how to keep that spiritual enthusiasm in your CBLT Center.
+So I am going to talk about how to keep that spiritual enthusiasm in your ministry .

 When a person will trust Jesus Christ to be their personal Savior, God places a fire down in their heart.
 But after a while many times that fire begins to burn very low.
 The Bible teaches, that we need to fan the flame so that the fire may be large again.
 It is my prayer that the Spirit of God would fan that flame within our hearts.
 I want to encourage you to turn with me to 2 Timothy 1:3-7.
 God used the Apostle Paul to disciple a young man named Timothy.
 Everyone needs an encourager in their life.
 Let us begin with verse number three: